-Young developing vines require constant watering to help develop healthy leaf growth and root systems.
-Irrigation requirements are variable throughout New Zealand.
+Young developing vines have different water requirements from mature vines due to their smaller canopies and root systems.
+A new vine may begin the season with only around 1m2 of canopy compared with 35m2 for a mature vine.
+However, because the newly developing leaves are more exposed, and the root ball is small, the volume of water required per vine is greater than the figures above suggest.
 Soil type is a significant factor in determining how much and how often a block of kiwifruit is watered.
 Variation of soil types within an orchard requires some precision irrigation so that water is not wasted and vines are not stressed.
 Soils with a high proportion of pumice will drain more quickly than soils with a high proportion of clay and will require more frequent watering.

 Kiwifruit vines that run short of water, especially during phases of rapid growth, will wilt and the leaves will quickly go brown.
-Kiwifruit vines suffering from drought will produce smaller fruit and excessive drought can reduce the following seasons yield.
+Kiwifruit vines suffering from drought will produce smaller fruit and excessive drought can reduce the following season's yield.
 Excessive irrigation, particularly in clay soils, can also be detrimental to the productivity of kiwifruit vines.
 Kiwifruit roots are sensitive to a lack of air and if the roots remain under water for 24-48 hours it will result in root death from which the vine is slow to recover.
 Irrigation can also be used as tool to increase fruit size prior to harvest.
-This is managed with caution by growers because although water increases the fruit size it also reduces the fruits dry matter.
+This is managed with caution by growers because although water increases the fruit size it also reduces the fruit dry matter.
 Growers are paid using both measures.
-Irrigation can also be used for frost protection.